MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-date-ranges.md

 ---
-title: Entering dates and times in Business Central  | Microsoft Docs
+title: Entering dates and times in Business Central
 description: Learn how to enter dates and times including various productivity tips such as shorthand, expressions and ranges.
-Filter lists or reports down to specific date or time periods.
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central